Korean Street Snacks: Dalgona, Hotteok, and Iconic Treats You Must Try

 Tteokbokki (떡볶이): The Spicy Queen of Korean Street Food

 No discussion of Korean street food is complete without Tteokbokki.
 These chewy rice cakes drenched in a fiery, sweet, and savory gochujang (chili paste) sauce are a national obsession.
-Often served with fish cakes (eomuk), boiled eggs, and scallions, Tteokbokki is comfort food personified, providing a satisfying kick that will warm you from the inside out.
+Often served with fish cakes (eomuk), boiled eggs, and scallions, Tteokbokki is comfort food personified, giving you a satisfying kick that'll warm you from the inside out.

 Where to Find the Best Tteokbokki

-Tteokbokki stalls are ubiquitous, but some areas are particularly renowned for their offerings:
+Tteokbokki stalls are everywhere, but some areas are particularly known for their offerings:

-Sinchon & Hongdae: Popular among students, these areas boast many casual eateries and street stalls specializing in Tteokbokki, often served with custom toppings.
+- Sinchon & Hongdae: Popular among students, these areas have tons of casual eateries and street stalls specializing in Tteokbokki, often with custom toppings you can choose.

-Gwangjang Market (광장시장)핫한시장별 대표메뉴 - 뽐뿌:맛집포럼 핫한시장별 대표메뉴더쿠 - 여러분이 생각하는 광장시장 대표 음식은?: A legendary market featured on Saengsaeng Jeongbotong for its incredible food, Gwangjang Market offers fantastic Tteokbokki alongside other iconic snacks.
+- Gwangjang Market (광장시장): A legendary market that's been featured on Saengsaeng Jeongbotong for its incredible food, Gwangjang Market offers fantastic Tteokbokki alongside other iconic snacks.

-Topokki Town (Sindang-dong): An entire street dedicated to Tteokbokki restaurants, each with its unique twist.
+- Topokki Town (Sindang-dong): An entire street dedicated to Tteokbokki restaurants, each with its own unique twist.

-Practical Tip: If you're not good with spice, look for stalls offering "mild" versions or ask for less spicy options.
-Don't forget to try the fried side dishes (튀김, twigim) dipped in the Tteokbokki sauce!
+Practical Tip: If spice isn't your thing, look for stalls offering "mild" versions or ask for less spicy options.
+And don't forget to try the fried side dishes (튀김, twigim) dipped in the Tteokbokki sauce — trust me, it's game-changing!

 Eomuk (어묵) / Odeng (오뎅): Fish Cakes on a Skewer

-Perfect for a quick, savory bite, Eomuk (or Odeng, the Japanese loanword, widely used) are fish cakes served on skewers, simmering in a flavorful, clear broth.
-It’s a staple during colder months, offering warmth and a light, savory taste.
+Perfect for a quick, savory bite, Eomuk (or Odeng, the Japanese loanword that's widely used) are fish cakes served on skewers, simmering in a flavorful, clear broth.
+It's a staple during the colder months, offering warmth and a light, savory taste.

-Often found at the same stalls selling Tteokbokki, you can pick your skewer, enjoy it standing, and even help yourself to cups of the delicious broth.
+Often you'll find them at the same stalls selling Tteokbokki — you can pick your skewer, enjoy it standing up, and even help yourself to cups of the delicious broth.
 It's a truly authentic street food experience.

 Price Range: Usually ₩500 - ₩1,000 per skewer, making it incredibly budget-friendly.